 Garlic is a king companion plant for many vegetables, fruits, flowers, and trees, and its fragrance is known to repel insects, rabbits, deers, and even moose and squirrels.
-Garlic repels pests like spider mites, aphids, mites and many others, making garlic a great companion for tomatoes, dill, carrots, spinach, and fruit trees.
+Garlic repels pests like spider mites, aphids, mole crickets, slugs, garden snails and many others, making it a great companion for tomatoes, dill, carrots, spinach, and fruit trees.

 His natural fungicide attributes by providing sulfur can reduce diseases when planted next to crops known for fungus problems like brassicas ( broccoli, cabbage, kale), potatoes, and peppers.
 That’s why we can spread our king all over the garden.

 It also attracts some beneficial bugs like ladybugs, lacewings, and wasps, which will help you control other damaging insects.
 You can also improve and enhance the flavor of your garlic by planting them next to chamomille.

 Avoid planting any of the following alongside garlic: parsley, beans, sage, peas, strawberries, and other alliums like onions.
 While it can repeal pests from these plants, they have similar requirements and can compete for nutrients, resulting in poor growth.

 When to harvest?

 Garlic will reach maturity in about 90 days and are ready for harvest when the bottom leaves start to yellow and one-third of the foliage is still green.
 At that time, bulbs contain the most sugar and the best flavor.
 Hardneck varieties will show you when the flower stalk softens and when the entire above-ground part begins to lie down.

 Keep in mind that your garlic will continue to grow if allowed, but you will not get any more bulbs.
 You can harvest them when their papery skin is hard and leathery, and the bulb is 2 to 3 inches long.

 Curing and Storing